 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Magic to the Bone

-It is part of the Allie Beckstrom #1 series and is a This urban fantasy is a paperback edition that was published by ROC on November 4, 2008 and has 355 pages.
+It is part of the Allie Beckstrom #1 series and is a urban fantasy that was published by ROC on November 4, 2008 and has 355 pages.

 Explore it on Goodreads or Amazon.